gpuweb/cts/docs/intro/tests.md

 (If two tests are non-trivial but independent, consider separate pull requests.)

 Before uploading, you can run pre-submit checks (`npm test`) to make sure it will pass CI.
+Use `npm run fix` to fix linting issues.

 ## Test Helpers